Uniondale is a small town in the Little Karoo and is best known to me from the Dalene Matthee book “Fiela se Kind”.

 GPS Coordinates: -33.659167, 23.123889

 The only time I have visited this tiny town is for the annual Karoo 2 Coast MTB Challenge which leaves Uniondale and travels through nearby Avontuur and onto the coast via the spectacular Prince Alfred’s Pass.

 I am afraid there is very little to commend Uniondale; we scouted around when we arrived the Saturday afternoon of the annual Karoo 2 Coast MTB Challenge and saw “the sights” as it were.

 The Watermill [-33.656125, 23.137368] is the second-largest water-wheel in the southern hemisphere, but is not in working condition and is sorely in need of a coat of paint.
 It hosts a restaurant which we visited last year but not again this year.
 Compared to other National Monuments I have visited, this one is somewhat of a disgrace.

 There is a rather imposing Dutch Reformed church [-33.65805, 23.12664], and nearby Nagmaal huisies (apartments to accommodate the farmers overnight when they travelled into town for services) [-33.65705, 23.12846] in Hood Street.

 The Boer War Fort [-33.65971, 23.13319] (apparently there is a total of 5 around the town) commands an appropriate view of the Town and can be reached by driving up a winding dirt road.
-Unfortunately there is no info board and it not much more than a broken down wall which is a great pity.
+Unfortunately, there is no info board and it is not much more than a broken-down wall which is a great pity.